 You consider your child’s age, knowing a 3-year-old needs a different response than a 5-year-old.
 You might ask for clarification, saying, “What exactly are you asking, honey?
 What is it you want to know?”
 This could lead your child to clarify, “Jenny’s parents went to Chicago to pick up their new baby.
 Do all babies come from Chicago?”

 Similarly, when a friend asks you what Reiki is, you could make it a conversation, and avoid a monologue, by asking, “There are so many ways to address that question.
 Tell me, what’s your particular interest?”
 Your friend might then say she has surgery coming up and is wondering whether Reiki treatment could help her heal faster (yes, it can!).

 What is Reiki? — possible responses

 Faced with the question What is Reiki?, I encourage my beginning students to take the pressure off themselves and defer to a resource.

-My advanced students don’t get off so easily, especially those who want to become professionals.
+My advanced students don’t get off so easily, especially those preparing for professional practice.
 I coach them to write a basic response that they memorize as a starting point, and customize to fit the occasion.

-Here’s my basic response when I’m asked What is Reiki? — Reiki is a spiritual healing practice that promotes overall balance.
+Here’s my basic response when asked What is Reiki?: Reiki is a spiritual healing practice that supports overall balance.

 And that’s as far as I go, unless the person asks for more.